vivinastase/homepage/_pages/about.md

 I am currently a research associate in the <a href="https://clcl.unige.ch/">Computational Learning and Computational Linguistics (CLCL)</a> group at the University of Geneva, and part of the <a href="https://evolvinglanguage.ch/">NCCR Evolving language</a>.

-With my friend Rada, we wrote some children's books about word etymologies:
+With my friend <a href="https://web.eecs.umich.edu/~mihalcea/">Rada Mihalcea</a>, we wrote some children's books about word etymologies:

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
       <a href="https://www.amazon.com/Story-Word-Rada-Mihalcea/dp/1648715281/ref=sr_1_1?crid=2ULW21J34UXRN&keywords=the+story+of+a+word+vivi+nastase&qid=1657111399&sprefix=the+story+of+a+word+vivi+nastase%2Caps%2C133&sr=8-1">
         {% include figure.html path="assets/img/TSoaW_cover.png" title="The Story of a Word" class="img-fluid rounded z-depth-1"  %}
       </a>
-     The book contains etymologies for about 50 frequently used English words, to illustrate how creative people, in this case about language, and how interesting and sometimes funny the stories of words are.
+     The book contains etymologies for about 50 frequently used English words, to illustrate how creative people are, in this case about language, and how interesting and sometimes funny the stories of words are.
 If you are curious, here is the <a href="assets/img/TSoaW_index.png">index</a>, and <a href="assets/pdf/The%20Story%20of%20a%20Word%20-%20Sample%20Pages.ss.pdf">a few pages</a>.
     </div>
     <div class="col-sm mt-3 mt-md-0">
       <a href="https://casacartii.ro/editura/carte/povestea-unui-cuvant/">